tenox7/tenoxvga/README.md

 ## License:
 Apache 2.0

-In addition the copyright holder of this project hereby grants rights to produce and sell devices based on this project, reproduce, copy, make new producs and sell these, bearing name TenoxVGA, ECL2VGA or anything you want.
+In addition, the copyright holder of this project hereby grants you explicit permission to produce and sell devices based on this project, reproduce, copy, make new producs and sell these, bearing name TenoxVGA, ECL2VGA or anything you want.